crschnick/pdx_unlimiter/GUIDE.md

 shown in the picture.
 Next to it is a search bar that you can use to quickly find specific campaigns or savegames.
 A folder is meant to store various savegames that might belong to entirely different campaigns.
-An example is the **Melted Savegames** folder that stores any converted Ironman savegame.
+An example is the generated **Melted Savegames** folder that stores any converted Ironman savegame.

-The campaigns and folders are ordered by how recently a savegame of that campaign was directly launched from the Pdx-Unlimiter.
+The campaigns and folders are ordered by how recently a savegame of that campaign was launched from the Pdx-Unlimiter.

 The campaign name can be edited by clicking on it.
 You can also delete an entire campaign by clicking on the **Delete** button.